Lemii/lisk-easy-genesis/README.md

 2. Go through all the prompts
 3. Done! ✔️

-The output JSON files can be found in the `output` folder
+The generated genesis block, configuration and credentials will be saved as JSON files in the `output` folder.

-Defaults are provided for technical matters, meaning that you can leave certain prompts empty if you don't know what to answer with.
+FYI: Defaults are provided for technical matters, meaning that you can leave certain prompts empty if you don't know what to answer with.

 The remainder of the settings are taken from the `baseConfig.json` found in the `input` folder.